 She breaks it down this way:

-- For people with “regular” type 1 diabetes, particularly those diagnosed in childhood or adolescence, to survive without insulin, “they would need to stay on carbohydrate restriction and stay very hydrated,” Kaufman says.
+- For people with “traditional” T1D, particularly those diagnosed in childhood or adolescence, to survive without insulin, “they would need to stay on carbohydrate restriction and stay very hydrated,” Kaufman says.
 But their survival rate is “multiple days, to a few weeks, getting sicker and weaker as time goes on.
 Even a little insulin a day would help prolong this, particularly long-acting insulin.
 Exercising would not be beneficial to bring glucose down… too much physiologic stress that could elevate glucose further.”

-The risk for people with type 1 is a quick death from DKA (insulin deficiency exacerbated by illness stress dehydration).
-“It only takes days to progress, and it is worsening over a day or two or three — so that gets you a week or so plus/minus, outside maybe two weeks,” Kaufman explains.
+The risk for people with T1D is a quick death from DKA (insulin deficiency exacerbated by illness, stress, and dehydration).
+“It only takes days to progress, and it is worsening over a day or two or three — so that gets you a week or so plus/minus, outside maybe 2 weeks,” Kaufman explains.

-In fact, DKA from lack of insulin is the leading cause of death of
+In fact, DKA from lack of insulin is the leading cause of death in

 Yale’s Dr. Inzucchi also says this is a tougher question than it appears on the surface.
 He points out that many type 1s can have some “residual beta-cell capacity” even sometimes years after diagnosis.
 He tells us that how fast DKA advances also depends on how well you keep yourself hydrated, and how many carbs you are consuming that will “feed the highs.”

-“I will see that in someone with 0% insulin production, they’ll begin to fall ill within 12-24 hours after their last insulin injection, depending on its duration of effect.
-Within 24-48 hours they’ll be in DKA.
+“I will see that in someone with 0 percent insulin production, they’ll begin to fall ill within 12 to 24 hours after their last insulin injection, depending on its duration of effect.
+Within 24 to 48 hours, they’ll be in DKA.
 Beyond that, mortal outcomes would likely occur within days to perhaps a week or two.
 But I could not see someone surviving much longer than that.”

 First of all, be aware of the symptoms, if any.
-Our own DiabetesMine correspondent Wil Dubois, who landed in the hospital with DKA last year, writes:
+Our own DiabetesMine correspondent Wil Dubois, who landed in the hospital with DKA, said this: